 The cycle threshold (Ct) value reflects the quantity of virus (also known as viral load) found in a swab test.
 A lower Ct value indicates a higher viral load.
-We have not updated our Ct analysis this week, because of a shortened publication schedule.
 The latest Ct values of coronavirus (COVID-19) positive tests, as well as updated analysis of the genetic lineages of COVID-19 seen in the samples we sequence, are provided in our Coronavirus (COVID-19) Infection Survey: technical dataset.

 Since the end of June 2022, the majority of COVID-19 infections in the UK have been Omicron variants BA.4 or BA.5.
-BA.5 comprised 88.5% and BA.4 comprised 9.0% of all sequenced COVID-19 infections in the week ending 4 September 2022.
+BA.5 comprised 91.2% and BA.4 comprised 6.3% of all sequenced COVID-19 infections in the week ending 11 September 2022.